tayyabrehan/AI-TODO-ASSISTANT/README.md

-# HTML/CSS Frontend + Node.js + MongoDB Web App
+# Todo AI Assistant - Node.js + MongoDB Web App

-A simple web application with a static HTML/CSS/JS frontend and Node.js backend connected to MongoDB.
-This app provides a user management system with full CRUD operations.
+A modern todo application with a static HTML/CSS/JS frontend and Node.js backend connected to MongoDB.
+This app provides a smart todo management system with AI-powered task suggestions using Groq AI.

 ## Features